explosion/projects/tutorials/textcat_goemotions/README.md

 1. Include all the components you want in `nlp.pipeline`
 2. Add a section for each component, specifying the pipeline to source it from.
-3. If you have two components of the same type, specify the component names correctly.
+3. If you have two components of the same type, specify unqiue component names for each.
 4. If necessary, specify `replace_listeners` to bundle a component with its tok2vec.

 You can also remove many values related to training - since you aren't running